 Running a small business is hard.
-When you start out as a one-man band you’re doing everything.
-As you start to grow you’re still doing everything without realising but you have more responsibilities each year.
+When you start out as a one-man band, you’re doing everything.
+As you start to grow, you’re still doing everything without realising that you have more responsibilities each year.
 Finally, a point comes where you need that support and you need to let go.

 Do you meditate or practice mindfulness?

 I’ve done yoga and Pilates on and off over the years and will continue to do so.
 I’ve never tried meditation.
 It would probably be great for me, because I have trouble switching off.
 It’s definitely something I’m willing to try.